Shared Horizon

 Shared Horizon (Orizzonte Comune, abbr.
 OC) is a regionalist political party active in Sardinia, led by Franco Cuccureddu.

 Countrywide, OC is aligned with South calls North, led by Cateno De Luca.

 Cuccureddu, who had previously been a leading member and deputy secretary of the Movement for the Autonomies, a regional councillor in 2009–2014 and the leader of Civic Sardinia (which had taken part to the 2019 regional election within the centre-right coalition, obtaining 1.6% of the vote and one seat), launched the new party and announced that it would be part of the centre-left coalition.

 In the 2024 regional election, OC won 3.0% of the vote and three seats in the Regional Council of Sardinia, for Cuccureddu, Sandro Porcu and Salvatore Cau.
 After the election, in which the centre-left candidate Alessandra Todde of the Five Star Movement was narrowly elected president of Sardinia, Cuccureddu was appointed regional minister of Tourism, Craftmanship and Commerce in the new regional government.
-Soon after, Lorenzo Cozzolino, elected with the Italian Socialist Party, joined OC, becoming its fourth regional councillor.
+Lorenzo Cozzolino, a member of the PSI, has also joined the council group.